AYLIEN/backend-api-challenge/README.md

 ## You are required to:
 * Provide an appropriate evaluation of the secret santa algorithm
-* Create a REST service using the quarkus / spring framework
+* Create a REST service using Quarkus or Spring framework - in Java
 * Use relational database (MySQL / PostgreSQL / H2)
 * Document instructions on how to build and run the service locally
 * Create a container with your solution that can be run on Kubernetes